patrickbwarren/transam-triton/TRIMCC.md

 ### Fast VDU

-In Level 7.2 Monitor (at least) output of a character is vectored through `1479`, so that by intercepting this one can fine-tune the speed with which characters are written to the VDU.
+In Level 7.2 monitor (at least) output of a character is vectored through `1479`, so that by intercepting this one can fine-tune the speed with which characters are written to the VDU.
 This is the basis for a FAST VDU user ROM which can be found on [Gerald Sommariva's web